Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Spatial Optimization for Denoising by Inpainting

 where the minima are taken pointwise, and $C$ is a constant chosen such that the mean value of $\bm{d}$ is equal to the desired mask density. \Cref{fig:pipeline} shows the pipeline for mask generation with this method.
 One can observe in \Cref{fig:pipeline}(b) that $\bm{d}$ is strongly affected by the noise despite the pre-smoothing.
 This is because we calculate second-order derivatives that are even more sensitive to noise.
 When sampling from this image the mask is drawn towards noisy pixels.
 To counteract this, we propose to perform an additional outer smoothing of the probability image $\bm{d}$, after the absolute value of the Laplacian is taken, thus modifying it to

 with a post-smoothing parameter $\rho$.
 Our proposed selection strategy offers an instant generation of adaptive masks, in a sense that it does not require the calculation of any inpainting.
+Furthermore, it provides a transparent formulation of the mask PMF (see \labelcref{eq:poisson_sampling}) and as such exhibits a specifically simple interpretation in the context of our probabilistic framework in \Cref{subsec:prob-theory}.
 On the other hand, contrary to probabilistic densification it does not have a mechanism to avoid noisy mask pixels.
 To obtain the best possible results, the pre-smoothing parameter $\sigma$, the post-smoothing parameter $\rho$, and the desired mask density have to be optimized depending on the image content and the noise level.

 Note that Belhachmi et al.~\cite{BBBW09} apply Floyd-Steinberg dithering~\cite{FS76}, which includes an error diffusion in the binarization process.
 This strategy can be equipped with a random component in order to generate multiple masks, which makes it an alternative to Poisson sampling for us.
-We have tested both methods and found that there is no advantage in using Floyd-Steinberg dithering, thus we opt for the simple Poisson sampling.
-Nonetheless, we give the mask probabilities for sampling with error diffusion methods in \cref{app:error-diff}.
+We have tested both methods and found that there is no advantage in using Floyd-Steinberg dithering.
+Thus, we opt for the simple Poisson sampling.
+Nonetheless, we give the mask probabilities for sampling with error diffusion methods in \Cref{app:error-diff}.